fine-legal/fine-coding-challenge-java-spring-boot/ANSWERS.md

 - Before sending back the response, a DTO class (leadDTO) is used to decide which fields should be sent back in the response.

 - Getting all leads regardless of ID at /leads works similarly but makes use of the JpaRepository findAll query

+- Creating a new lead makes use of the JpaRepository save